onejmi/ctl-server/README.md

 Written in Go.

 ### TODO
-* Add profile route (GET) which will serve user objects to authenticated clients
+~~* Add profile route (GET) which will serve user objects to authenticated clients~~
+* Limit he amount of requests a certain session can send to the server (in a certain period of time)
+* Track user IPs

 ### How to run
 Use `go run claim_the_light.go` assuming Go is apart of the `$PATH` environment variable